francescodc87/ipaPy2/README.md

         ----------
         df : pandas dataframe (necessary)
              A dataframe containing the MS1 data including the following columns:
-                -ids : an unique id for each feature -rel.ids:   relation ids.
-In a previous step of the data processing pipeline,features are clustered based on peak shape similarity/retention time.
+                -ids: an unique id for each feature -rel.ids:   relation ids.
+In a previous step of the data processing pipeline, features are clustered based on peak shape similarity/retention time.
 Features in the same
                             cluster are likely to come from the same metabolite.
                             All isotope patterns must be in the same rel.id